Finance

 | Payout options | Fiat or stablecoins | Fiat only (requires bank setup) |

-Key takeaway: When Bag is the MoR, all VAT/GST obligations, chargeback liability, and local compliance requirements transfer to us — not you.
+Key takeaway: When Bags is the MoR, all VAT/GST obligations, chargeback liability, and local compliance requirements transfer to us — not you.
 This lets you scale your product, not your finance team.

 Who Benefits Most